SUBSCRIBE TO OUR FREE NEWSLETTER

 Offering a boost to the animal rights movement and farm animals everywhere, former Daily Show host Jon Stewart and his wife, advocate and former veterinary technician Tracey, announced this weekend that their property in Middletown, New Jersey, will be the fourth outpost of the nation's largest and most effective farm rescue and protection organization.

-"We bought a farm in New Jersey with the intention of starting a farm sanctuary of our own with an educational center," Tracey Stewart told attendees of the Farm Sanctuary's 100%-vegan gala on Saturday evening, "but what I'm announcing tonight is that our farm is actually going to be the New Jersey branch of Farm Sanctuary.
-We're going to build new advocates, new curious learners, and new leaders for this very important movement."
+"We bought a farm in New Jersey to start a farm sanctuary of our own with an educational center," Tracey Stewart told attendees of the Farm Sanctuary's 100%-vegan gala on Saturday evening, "but what I'm announcing tonight is that our farm is actually going to be the New Jersey branch of Farm Sanctuary.
+We will build new advocates, curious learners, and leaders for this very important movement."

 The organization currently operates three shelters--a 175-acre sanctuary in upstate New York, a 300-acre sanctuary in Northern California, and a 26-acre sanctuary in Southern California--where they rescue, rehabilitate, and provide lifelong care for hundreds of animals who have been saved from stockyards, factory farms, and slaughterhouses.
 In addition, the nonprofit promotes "compassionate vegan living" through rescue, education, and advocacy efforts.

-Jon Stewart ended a 16-year run on Comedy Central's The Daily Show in August.
+In August, Jon Stewart ended a 16-year run on Comedy Central's The Daily Show.
 "I'm a little uncomfortable," he announced at Farm Sanctuary's annual gala.
 "I've spent the last 20 years immersed in the world of Washington politics and the media landscape, so I don't know how to deal necessarily with people who have empathy."

 Farm Sanctuary president and co-founder Gene Baur appeared on the show to discuss his new book, Living the Farm Sanctuary Life: The Ultimate Guide to Eating Mindfully, Living Longer and Feeling Better Every Day (Rodale Books), earlier this year: